byBretema/ccpm/README.md

 > I'm open to reconsider that "desing decission" if someone expose me good reasons for it 😅.

-Create a simple `yacpm_packages.toml` similar to this one
+Create a simple `yacpm.toml` similar to this one
 ```toml
 [[git]]
 repo_url = "https://github.com/fmtlib/fmt"